 This emphasis has been reinforced in view of the growing interest shown in this matter by investors in funds managed by ABC arbitrage Asset Management.
-In 2018, 43% of investors in number representing 59% of ABCA Funds Ireland share capital sent a due diligence questionnaire to the asset management company, which included questions about whether there had been any investigations or criminal, civil or administrative proceedings involving the company, an affiliated company or any of their key executives or employees over the past five years.
-In the affirmative, the Company would be required to provide a description of the facts and final outcome, and this could severely hamper growth of the asset management business.
+In 2019, 63% of investors in number representing 53% of ABCA Funds Ireland share capital sent a due diligence questionnaire to the asset management company, which included questions about whether there had been any investigations or criminal, civil or administrative proceedings involving the company, an affiliated company or any of their key executives or employees over the past five years.